poseidon-framework/poseidon-framework.github.io/trident.md

 The following arguments determine which fields of the POSEIDON.yml file should be modified:

 - `--poseidonVersion` allows a simple change of the `poseidonVersion` field in the POSEIDON.yml file.
 - `--packageVersion` increments the package version number in the first, the second or the third position.
-It can optionally be called with `--logText`, which appends an entry to the CHANGELOG file for the respecitve package version update. `--logText` also creates a new CHANGELOG file if it does not exist yet.
+It can optionally be called with `--logText`, which appends an entry to the CHANGELOG file for the respecitve package version update. `--logText` also creates a new CHANGELOG.md file if it does not exist yet.
 - `--checksumGeno`, `--checksumJanno`, `--checksumSSF` and `--checksumBib` add or modify the respective checksum fields in the POSEIDON.yml file. `--checksumAll` is a wrapper to call all of them at once.
 - `--newContributors` adds new contributors.

-:warning: As `rectify` reads and rewrites POSEIDON.yml files, it may change their inner order, layout or even content (e.g. if they have fields which are not in the POSEIDON.yml specification).
+As `rectify` reads and rewrites POSEIDON.yml files, it may change their inner order, layout or even content (e.g. if they have fields which are not in the POSEIDON.yml specification).
 Create a backup of the POSEIDON.yml file before running `rectify` if you are uncertain if this might affect you negatively.

 ### Inspection commands

 #### List command

-`list` lists packages, groups and individuals of the datasets you use, or of the packages available on the server.
+`list` lists packages, groups and individuals of local datasets, or of packages available in the archives on the web server.

 <details>
  <summary><i class="fas fa-search"></i> <i class="fas fa-terminal"></i> <b>Command line details</b></summary>